CSS True Titles

 The Man From Hollywood

-Would it be possible to create a kinetic type animation using only CSS transitions and a whole lot of elbow grease?
+Would it be possible to create a kinetic type animation using CSS?
 I thought so.
 TMFH is a first-of-its kind demo of how far CSS animation can be taken.

 CSS Shaky Animation